 Other popular questions:

-- What makes you stand out from other candidates?
+What makes you stand our from other candidates?

-- Give an example of a time in which you had to be relatively quick in coming to a decision or responding to a difficult situation.
+Give me an example of an important goal which you hda to be relatively quick in coming to a decision or responding to a difficult situation.

 "Zingers" are questions intended to test the applicant's ability to handle stress.
 They are rarely used in an interview, but a great way to prepare.